KnpLabs/KnpUserBundle/README.markdown

 - Registration support, with an optional confirmation per mail
 - Password reset support
 - Unit tested

+**Note:** This bundle does *not* provide an authentication system but can provide the user provider for the core [SecurityBundle](http://symfony.com/doc/current/book/security.html).

 **Caution:** This bundles is developed in sync with [symfony's repository](https://github.com/symfony/symfony)